 During the review period, six projects received payments totaling \$13.62 million.
-Each of the six projects also received a Capital Investment Tax Credit (CITC) award, two were further bundled with other incentives: one with the Quick Action Closing Fund (QACF) incentive and the other with a Qualified Target Industry Tax Refund (QTI).
+Each of the six projects also received a Capital Investment Tax Credit (CITC) award, and two were further bundled with other incentives: one with the Quick Action Closing Fund (QACF) incentive and the other with a Qualified Target Industry Tax Refund (QTI).

 The return on investment for the HIPI Program is -0.85.
 This means the program does not recover any portion of the state's investment, and state revenues are less than they would have been in the absence of the program.
-The previous reported ROI's in 2014 and 2017 were 0.70 and 0.05, respectively.
-The low number of projects in all of the reviews makes the results unstable.
-It is unclear at this time which result is more reflective of the program's true ROI.
+The previously reported ROI's in 2014 and 2017 were 0.70 and 0.05, respectively, but they only had a total of 3 projects between the two reports.
+The bundling of HIPI with CITC further undermines HIPI's ROI since the relative size of the CITC awards swamps the contributions from HIPI.
+The low number of projects in all of the reviews makes the results unstable; however, the larger number of projects in this particular report is suggestive that the program's ROI is negative - especially given the current bundling practice with CITC.

-The low ROI for the program is mainly attributable to the bundled nature of the projects.
 For this review period, DEO reported that HIPI produced 1,360 jobs, with an average confirmed wage of \$104,077.
 DEO also reported that the confirmed capital investment for these projects was \$234 million.
 However, all of the projects are bundled with other state incentives.
-The HIPI portion of the projects account for only a weighted average of 7.93 percent of the total incentive packages, and as a result, only 7.93 percent of the total output and capital investment is apportioned to HIPI.
-Based on this data, the jobs and wages produce an estimated annual output of \$77 million.
-After the data is run through the model, the resulting output is \$57.2 million.
+The HIPI portion of the projects accounts for only a weighted average of 7.93 percent of the total incentive packages, and as a result, only 7.93 percent of the total output and capital investment is apportioned to HIPI.
+After the data is run through the model, HIPI is responsible for total output of \$171.6 million over the review period.

-Though the ROI for the HIPI Program is now negative, it is important to note there were only six projects in the review period.
-Due to the consistency of bundling HIPI with other incentive programs, it is unlikely that the ROI would be materially different if the program involved a larger number of projects.
+Though the ROI for the HIPI Program is negative, it is important to note the limited number of projects associated with the program.
+This year's report had only six projects in the review period, but the prior reports had only one and two.
+However, due to the consistency of bundling HIPI with other incentive programs, it is unlikely that the ROI would be materially different if the program involved a larger number of projects.
+Further, the cost of the grants in this report is significantly higher than in either of the two prior reports.